BlinkDL/Hua/README.md

 My Pixiv: https://www.pixiv.net/en/users/86965119

 Closed Alpha at this moment.
-The JS will be fully open-source afterwards.
+Will be fully open-source when I finish all major functions.

 ## How to use